dastal/Cpp_Course/README.md

 }
 ```
 - To continue, click the icon "Build and Run" in the Toolbar (a green triangle and a gray gear).
 This should open a window which says "Hello World"

+**Topics**: Files

+For further explanation have a look at the commits.